 The auditor performed the audit in compliance with the Netherlands Institute of Chartered Accountants (NBA) N.V.
 COS3410N guideline ‘Assurance engagements concerning Corporate Responsibility reports’.
 The assurance report is included in this annual report.

-These performance indicators are reported as a component of existing periodic management information.
-Eleven performance indicators are reported on at least each quarter and discussed by the Management Board and the relevant senior managers.
-Four performance indicators are measured and assessed at least once a year: the CO2 emissions of our own activities, EPBD labelling of existing buildings, drinking water consumption per passenger and purchasing from suppliers that exercise Corporate Responsibility.
+The sixteen performance indicators are reported on as components of existing periodic management information.
+Eleven of the performance indicators are reported on at least once per quarter, and are discussed by the Management Board with the relevant senior managers.
+Four of the performance indicators are measured and evaluated at least once a year: CO2 emissions from own activities, EPBD ratings of existing buildings, drinking water consumption per passenger, and purchasing from CR-conscious suppliers.
+Employee engagement is measured once every eighteen months.

-The information presented here relates to the calendar year 2012 (1 January – 31 December 2012).
-However, performance on four indicators are reviewed within the framework of the operating year (1 November 2011 – 31 October 2012).
-These are the CO2 emissions of our own activities, noise enforcement point breaches, recycling waste materials and drinking water consumption.
-The time period for the enforcement points indicator is laid down by law, while practical reasons governed the choice to apply the operating year for the other three indicators.
+The information presented here concerns the 2013 calendar year (1 January – 31 December 2013).
+However, performance on four of the indicators can only be reviewed within the framework of the operating year (1 November 2012 – 31 October 2013), i.e. CO2 emissions from own activities, enforcement point breaches, waste recycling and drinking water consumption per passenger.
+The time period applicable to the enforcement points is determined by law, whereas the operational year was chosen for the other three for convenience.